postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Viewing billing overview

-When navigating to your [billing dashboard](http://go.postman.co/billing), you will first see your billing overview.
+The billing overview is your billing dashboard's default view.
 You can view the details of your Postman plan, including your subscription cycle and a calculation of your expected cost upon renewal.

 <img alt="Billing overview" src="https://assets.postman.com/postman-docs/billing-plan-and-payments-dash-v9.14.jpg" />